by Catherine Watts

 Let’s look at one of today’s most striking examples of music collaboration.

-Walk this Way by Aerosmith and Run DMC is a hit song that proves classic rock and rap can not only coexist, but improve the musicality — and popularity — of both genres.
+Walk this Way by Aerosmith and Run DMC is a hit song that proves classic rock and rap can not only coexist.
+But also able to improve the musicality — and popularity — of both genres.

-Aerosmith’s lagging popularity was boosted by Run DMC’s rap-fueled vocals and Run’s album, Raising Hell, shot to the top of the charts to become the first rap album to hold the No. 1 spot on the R&B charts.
+Aerosmith’s lagging popularity was boosted by Run DMC’s rap-fueled vocals.
+Run’s album, Raising Hell, shot to the top of the charts to become the first rap album to hold the No. 1 spot on the R&B charts.

 In a similar way, Andy Warhol and Yves Saint Laurent came together to prove that fashion and art share a common lineage.

-Warhol’s four-square portraits of the designer himself were printed in colorful abandon on scarves and other clothing pieces and are considered so iconic they currently appear in the Musée Yves Saint Laurent in Paris.
+Warhol’s four-square portraits of the designer himself were printed in colorful abandon on scarves and other clothing pieces.
+They are so iconic they currently appear in the Musée Yves Saint Laurent in Paris.

 Art Collab for All Artists — How to Find the Right Collaborator